When all other quantities remain the same, how does the indicated... | Channels for Pearson+

 1

-Conclude how this impacts the confidence interval: A smaller margin of error results in a narrower confidence interval, meaning the range of values within which the population parameter is estimated becomes more precise.
+Relate the margin of error to the width: Since the width of the confidence interval is twice the margin of error, an increase in \( \sigma \) will result in a wider confidence interval.

-Summarize the effect: Increasing the sample size reduces the width of the confidence interval, improving the precision of the estimate while keeping all other factors constant.
+Conclude the relationship: Therefore, an increase in the population standard deviation will increase the width of the confidence interval, assuming all other factors remain constant.

 Verified video answer for a similar problem: